 Death and taxes may be the most popular certainties, but for ice machine owners, scale, slime, and sediment are just as inevitable.
-We’ll follow up this overview article with a deep dive on each topic with tips on how to minimize the buildup of these conditions as well as how to get rid of them once they appear.
+We’ll follow up this overview article with a deep dive on each topic with tips on how ice machine cleaning can minimize the buildup of these conditions and get rid of them once they appear.

 Slime and Mold

-Sediment is the most insidious of the Triple-S because it sneaks up on you without many observable characteristics.
+Sediment is one of the most insidious of the ice machine problems, because it sneaks up on you without many observable characteristics.
 Every water source has suspended particles.
 Filtration by your PUC manages the particulate count leaving the treatment plant, but a network of pipes – possibly hundreds of miles long – delivers the water to your ice machine.
 Some of those pipes may be old which can flake and add particulates to the water source.
 Once inside the ice machine, particulates get inside the pump, valves, float switch, etc. and can gum everything up, again rendering your ice machine inoperable.
-Dedicated filtration is the obvious first line of defense for reducing particulates in the ice machine, but effective preventive maintenance activities are the key to ensuring sediment buildup is removed so it can’t cause problems in the long run.
+Dedicated filtration is the obvious first line of defense for reducing particulates in the ice machine, but effective preventive maintenance and ice machine cleaning will ensure that sediment buildup is removed so it can’t cause problems in the long run.

-Given the variability of the factors that cause ice machine problems, it is important to monitor the conditions that give rise to the Triple-S Threats.
+Given the variability of the factors that cause ice machine problems, it is important to monitor the conditions that give rise to these threats.
 A change in menu, a change in water supply sources negotiated by your local PUC, etc. can all have an impact on how your ice machine operates.
-Making sure your service provider has some skin in the game for both short term and long term performance of your ice machine is the best way to protect yourself from getting surprised by the Triple-S.
+Making sure your service provider has some skin in the game for both short term and long term performance of your ice machine is the best way to protect yourself from getting surprised by any of these ice machine problems.

 As of this posting, we have over 20,000 commercial ice machines under our full-service subscription model.
 We operate machines in foodservice, industrial, healthcare, hospitality, retail, and office environments.
 As the owner and guarantor of the ice machine’s performance, Easy Ice invests significantly in preventive techniques that both extend the life of the machine and ensure is reliable performance.